-This is a series of three online seminars - please register for each one separately via the links below and read through the confirmation email for details of how to attend
+This is a series of three online seminars - please register for each one separately and read through the confirmation email for details of how to attend.
+Early booking advised.

 This event is part of the School of Education's Bristol Conversations in Education research seminar series.
 These seminars are free and open to the public.